 In today's work environment, particular focus is placed on people skills and how employees communicate and interact with each other.
 Good social skills are therefore particularly important.
-One particular characteristic of Asperger Syndrome (AS) is difficulty with social interaction.
+One particular characteristic of autism is difficulty with social interaction.
 This may be due to sensory issues or the fact that the person is unaware of social etiquette, but is to a great extent due to issues with communication.

 Socializing / social etiquette